ElasticSA/eskb_doc_vac/README.md

 The script eskb_doc_vac is inteded to be fairly self documenting, if you can read and use curl commands, you can read the script and follow along.
-Each command is a function called 'do_`command`' and none are that long or complicated, bar the embeeded json documents.
+Each command is a function called 'do_`command`' and none are that long or complicated, bar the embedded json documents.

 ----